- Written by Dr.Mehmet Demircioglu

 You may feel you can place the helmet very carefully.
 I respect that intention, but real life is not always careful.
 Traffic, heat, hurry, and fatigue make people move faster than they planned.

-If you ride a motorcycle, surgery should be planned around a period when you can avoid helmet use.
+If you ride a motorcycle, plan surgery around a period when you can avoid helmet use.
 This may mean arranging a car, taxi, public transport, or time away from riding.

 Motorcycle riding also adds wind, vibration, road dust, and sweating.
 The helmet is not the only factor.
 The entire riding environment is more aggressive than a quiet walk or a short car ride.